shu3-lab/ZoomMeetingNotification/README.md

 At first, it calls Create Meeting API delivered by Zoom.<br>
 If you want to understand details of API, **[read a official document.](https://marketplace.zoom.us/docs/api-reference/zoom-api/meetings/meetingcreate)** The JSON of request body is stored in S3 bucket, so this function get it and send it as payload.<br>
 When API execution is succeed, A Zoom Meeting ID is responsed.
-An ID is stored in DynamoDB.Result of this function is notified to Step Functions.
+The ID is stored in DynamoDB.Result of this function is notified to Step Functions.

 ## *Notify Zoom Meeting*